hyeonsooko/Crypto-App/README.md

-Here's a polished GitHub README for your project:

----

 # Crypto Dashboard

 A comprehensive platform for exploring cryptocurrencies, NFTs, and exchanges in real-time, packed with features to keep you informed and ahead of the trends! 🚀